ChristianTovar/better-big-canvas/README.md

 ## Description

 __Better Big Canvas__ is an improved version of Tech Lead's __Big Canvas__ written in Elixir from scratch.
 It uses Phoenix LiveView for server side rendering and supports real-time pubsub drawing support.
+For more information regarding how this application was implemented, visit the following [post](https://blog.kommit.co/improving-techleads-big-canvas-1fca6806c0ac).

 ---
 ## Getting Started